Fast Response

 Smoke Alarm Upgrade

 There has been an amendment to the Electrical wiring rules AS3000-2018 that will have a mandatory implementation from November 1st, 2021.
-These changes will significantly impact various domestic installations, particularly smoke alarm upgrades.
-We’re Glasshouse Home Safety, a leading Smoke Alarm provider in Queensland, our main aim to keep homeowners informed about these crucial alterations to ensure their safety.
+These changes will significantly impact various domestic installations, particularly smoke detector upgrades involving the lighting circuit.
+We’re Glasshouse Home Safety, a leading Smoke Detector provider in Queensland, our main aim to keep homeowners informed about these crucial alterations to ensure their safety with mains-powered smoke detectors on the light circuit.

-Understanding the Changes: Smoke Alarms as Lighting Points
+Understanding the Changes: Smoke Detectors as Lighting Points

-Under the revised regulations, smoke alarms are now considered as lighting points.
-Consequently, when making any additions or modifications to a property’s smoke alarms, lights, or fans, it becomes essential to have a safety switch in place to protect the hard-wired alarms, provided it is not already present.
-This new requirement emphasizes the importance of ensuring adequate safety measures when upgrading smoke alarms.
+Under the revised regulations, smoke detectors are now considered as lighting circuit points.
+Consequently, when making any additions or modifications to a property’s smoke detectors, lights, or fans, it becomes essential to have a safety switch in place to protect the hard-wired alarms, provided it is not already present.
+This new requirement emphasizes the importance of ensuring adequate safety measures when upgrading smoke detectors.

 Transition Period: Pre-November 2021 Upgrades

-For those who have already upgraded their smoke alarms before November 2021, the amendment does not impose any immediate changes.
-However, it is crucial to note that any future alterations made to the smoke alarms, lights, or fans after that date will need to comply with the new wiring rules.
+For those who have already upgraded their smoke detectors before November 2021, the amendment does not impose any immediate changes.
+However, it is crucial to note that any future alterations made to the smoke detectors, lights, or fans after that date will need to comply with the new wiring rules for the lighting circuit.

 Post-November 2021 Upgrades: Additional Safety Measures

-If a smoke alarm upgrade is conducted after November 1st, 2021, and the existing wiring includes hard-wired alarms without a safety switch on the supply circuit, an additional safety switch installation becomes necessary.
+If a smoke detector upgrade is conducted after November 1st, 2021, and the existing wiring includes hard-wired alarms without a safety switch on the lighting circuit, an additional safety switch installation becomes necessary.
 This requirement ensures the protection and safety of occupants.
 The cost of installing such a safety switch can range from $169 to $250, depending on the capacity of the switchboard.

 Compliance and Home Safety: Importance of Adhering to the Regulations

 Understanding the implications of these changes is vital for homeowners to ensure compliance with the revised regulations.
 Smoke alarms play a crucial role in the early detection of fires and the safety of residents.
-By adhering to the updated Electrical wiring rules AS3000-2018, homeowners can guarantee that their smoke alarm systems are up to code and provide optimal protection for their properties and loved ones.
+By adhering to the updated Electrical wiring rules AS3000-2018, including regulations for light switches on the same circuit as smoke alarms, homeowners can guarantee that their smoke alarm systems are up to code and provide optimal protection for their properties and loved ones.

 Glasshouse Home Safety Smoke Alarms: Your Partner in Compliance